 Listed below are some of the procedures we use to provide the safest, most sterile conditions possible for your new tattoo.
 If you have any questions regarding the tattooing process, don’t be afraid to ask!

-All our artists wear standard medical latex gloves during the tattooing process.
+All our artists wear standard medical latex or nitrile gloves during the tattooing process.

 Inks and Pigments